InuzDev/InuzDev/README.md

-# InuzDev 🐾
+# Hi, I am InuzDev 🐾

-## Who I am

-Hi guys.
-I am David and I'm an indie software developer and Computer Science student from Dominican Republic.
-I work with JavaScript for my projects and use differents frameworks, like:
+and I'm an indie software developer and Computer Science student from Dominican Republic.
+I mainly work with TypeScript/JavaScript, and frameworks like React, Astro and between others.
+But I love learning new languages so I adapt myself to the required tools of each projects.
-* ASTRO
-* Next.JS
-* React.JS
-* Electron.js

-As my text editor I use Visual Studio Code.
+I've been involve in IoT, Back-end, Front-end dev projects.